ShouxinZhang/Filtering-with-Optimal-Transport/README.md

 <img src="/images/states_L96.png" width="450" height="350"><img src="/images/mse_L96.png" width="450" height="350">
 </p>

+To reproduce these figures, in the "Lorenz 96" folder, run "main.py" file to create the data file and run "import_DATA.py" file to plot the figures.
+More details in the README.txt file in the folder.

 ## 5. Static image in-painting on MNIST
 Consider the problem of computing conditional distributions on the $100$-dimensional latent space of generative adversarial network (GAN) trained to represent the MNIST digits.
 In particular, denoting the generator by $G : \mathbb{R}^{100}\rightarrow \mathbb{R}^{28\times 28}$, we consider the model:
 $$Y_t = h(G(X),c_t) + \sigma W_t,\quad X\sim N(0,I_{100}),$$